sgjava/java-periphery/README.md

 character device.

 ## Run demos
-* `cd ~/java-periphery/target`
-* `java -cp java-periphery-1.0.0-SNAPSHOT.jar:java-periphery-1.0.0-SNAPSHOT-linux32.jar com.codeferm.periphery.demo.GpioPerf -d /dev/gpiochip0 -l 203`
+* `java -cp $HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT.jar:$HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT-linux32.jar com.codeferm.periphery.demo.LedBlink -d /dev/gpiochip0 -l 203`

 Note that the native library jar has a suffix such as linux32, so depending on your target platform it could be different.
 To see a list of demos